hhy-joseph/ChatDoc/README.md

+# ChatDoc

+This is a implement of a Q&A systems over docx documents using GPT-3.
+Retrieval-augmented generation (RAG) with langchain framework is used.
+A Gradio interface is available.
 This is a jupyter notebook used for Q&A over docx documents using GPT-3 This library provides a simple and easy-to-use interface for building Q&A systems over docx documents using GPT-3.
 It takes care of all the details of loading and preprocessing the data, creating the retrieval chain, and generating answers.